yodrew/darkroomretreat/manuscript/psychology.md

 Pathology is the study of disease: its nature, causes, and symptoms.
 Pathology guides our response to disease.
 Every school of health has a pathology, a theory of disease.
 Many schools are named for them.
 They are primarily orientated to disease and their artful responses to it.
 Examples are homeopathy (_homeo_: same), naturopathy (_natur_: of nature), osteopathy (_osteo_: bone), allopathy/medicine (_allo_: other).
 By contrast, hygiene is primarily concerned with the cause and conditions of health.
 Hygiene's pathology is merely a branch of it called orthopathy (_ortho_: correct).

 Hygiene's generic pathology could not be simpler.
-We are unwell because we've been hurt, poisoned, or exhausted.
-We get well when our organisms repair, clean, and recharge themselves.
+We become unwell because we've been hurt, poisoned, or exhausted.
+We get well when our organisms fix, clean, and recharge themselves.

 1. **causes of disease**
     1. **trauma**: a mechanical injury causing immediate damage to living tissue, whether psychical or psychical, subtle or gross.
 The younger the individual is, the greater his susceptibility to trauma, the subtler its form, and the wider its variety (eg, not sleeping with parents or not being nursed); yet the more rapid his recovery can be.
 If unhealed, trauma leads to all kinds of illness over many years.